malvikasharan/APRICOT/README.md

 ####Installation
-APRICOT can be installed via pip
+1. Python modules required for executing APRICOT can be installed via pip

 `````
 $ pip install bio-apricot
 `````

-The scripts for the installaton of the different components of APRICOT (databases, tools and flat-files) are available on the GitHub repository.
+2. The scripts for the installaton of the different components of APRICOT (databases, tools and flat-files) are available on the GitHub repository.
 You can manually download the APRICOT repository or simply clone it.

 `````
 $ git clone https://github.com/malvikasharan/APRICOT.git